-On the other hand, if you are a keen cyclist who loves to dig deeper and has a perfect bike for the right occasion, it is important to know that bikepacking has different sides, two major ones, in my opinion: a “long” one and a “rough” one.
+On the other hand, if you are a keen cyclist who loves to dig deeper and has the perfect bike for every occasion, it is important to know that bikepacking bikes have different sides.
+In my opinion, there are two major ones: a “long” one and a “rough” one.
 Let me explain.

 Gravel bikes for bikepacking?

-Compared to the above category, these are perfect for covering long distances and enjoying mixed terrains.
-Gravel bikes are evolving at the speed of light and, in just a couple of years, went from being just road bikes with slightly wider tires or touring bikes with drop handlebars to amazing rides with dedicated technology and off road capability.
+Compared to the above category, gravel bikes are perfect for covering long distances and enjoying mixed and more technical terrain.
+They are evolving at the speed of light and, in just a couple of years, went from being simple road and cyclocross bikes with slightly wider tires for dirt roads or touring bikes with drop handlebars to amazing niche bicycles with dedicated technology and off road capability.

-The gearing is almost road bike-like although this is also changing quickly and Shimano GRX was a great novelty.
+The gearing is almost road bike-like although this is also changing quickly and Shimano’s GRX 1x drivetrain was once a great novelty.
 On average, though, the gearing is usually too high.
-A way to fix or at least help this problem would be to put a smaller chainring up front if you have a 1x drivetrain or a larger cassette on the back if you have a 2x drivetrain.
+A way to fix or at least help this problem is to put a smaller chainring up front if you have a 1x drivetrain, or a larger cassette on the back if you have a 2x drivetrain.

-You can improve this by putting the stem in an upright position or by using a shorter one – or both.
+You can improve this by installing a riser stem that will put you in a more upright riding position, or by using a shorter one – or both.
 You can also use aero bars.
-Personally, I use them when I do ultra-rides like, for example, the Rando Imperator where there is quite a lot of tarmac and white roads, and I love them as they are super comfortable.
+Personally, I use them when I do ultra-rides like, for example, the Rando Imperator where there is quite a lot of tarmac and white roads, and I find them to be super comfortable.

-So, to conclude, I am a very big fan of gravel bikes because they are incredibly flexible and can be a lot of fun.
-While road bikes are very niche-y and can be scary to ride by the average cyclist, gravel bikes still have the element of speed but are much safer because of the wider tyres.
-They also allow you to enjoy mixed terrain making them the perfect bikes for commuting and leisure riding.
+So, to conclude, I am a big fan of gravel bikes because they are incredibly versatile and a lot of fun too.
+While road bikes can intimidate the average cyclist, gravel bikes have the same element of speed but are much safer because of the stability provided by the wider tyres.
+They also allow you to enjoy mixed terrain making them the perfect for commuting and leisure riding.